OSINT

 After copying the systemd-resolved addresses, we can add this in the /etc/systemd/resolved.conf file.

-After the addresses are added in the configuration file.
-Inside the browser, navigate to the Settings and select the option to choose the DNS over HTTPS and it should be set to Max Protection.
+After adding the addresses to the configuration file, navigate to Settings in the browser and select DNS over HTTPS.
+It should be set to Max Protection.
 Inside Max Protection select the custom DNS and enter the NextDNS URL shown in the DNS over HTTPS.

 After the configuration is complete, the NextDNS setup will show a All good! status.